-1 Introduction
+1. Introduction

 Many economic models combine assumptions regarding the preferences of economic agents with assumptions regarding the data generating process for consumption growth or productivity shocks to derive implications for financial asset prices.
-A large class of models (see e.g. Bansal, Kiku, Shaliastovich, and Yaron (2014)) relies on time variation in economic uncertainty as the main mechanism to generate variation over time in financial risk premiums, while assuming the risk aversion of households to be time invariant.
+A large class of models (Bansal et al. 2014) relies on time variation in economic uncertainty as the main mechanism to generate variation over time in financial risk premiums while assuming the risk aversion of households to be time invariant.
 Another class of models featuring habit-forming utility, starting with Campbell and Cochrane (1999), stresses time-varying risk aversion as the main driver of financial market risk premiums.

-In this article, we separately identify time-varying uncertainty in fundamentals, using macro data, and time-varying aggregate risk aversion (or its inverse, which we call "risk appetite"), using both macro data and financial asset prices, through the lens of a dynamic asset pricing model.1 To do so, we build on the habit models of Campbell and Cochrane (1999), Menzly, Santos, and Veronesi (2004) and Wachter (2006), but in contrast to those models we allow stochastic risk aversion to have a component that is uncorrelated with fundamentals.
-The non-fundamental component may reflect economic news that is imperfectly correlated with realized measures of aggregate activity, or consumer sentiment regarding the economy, a hypothesis we formally test.
-However, it may also reflect pure mood swings (e.g., Kamstra, Kramer, and Levi (2003)'s weather-induced swings), or unmodeled institutional factors, such as risk constraints faced by financial institutions (e.g., He and Krishnamurthy (2013); Adrian and Shin (2013)), that end up affecting aggregate risk aversion.
+In this article, we separately identify time-varying uncertainty in fundamentals, using macro data, and time-varying aggregate risk aversion (or its inverse, which we call "risk appetite"), using both macro data and financial asset prices, through the lens of a dynamic asset pricing model.
+To do so, we build on the habit models of Campbell and Cochrane (1999), Menzly et al. (2004), and Wachter (2006), but in contrast to those models, we allow stochastic risk aversion to have a component that is uncorrelated with fundamentals.
+The nonfundamental component may reflect economic news that is imperfectly correlated with realized measures of aggregate activity or consumer sentiment regarding the economy, a hypothesis we formally test.
+However, it may also reflect pure mood swings (weather-induced swings of Kamstra et al. (2003)) or unmodeled institutional factors, such as risk constraints faced by financial institutions (Adrian and Shin 2013, He and Krishnamurthy 2013), that end up affecting aggregate risk aversion.

-To develop the risk aversion measure in an internally consistent manner, we must solve for asset prices as a function of preferences, consumption growth and cash flow dynamics.
-We employ two prominent risky asset classes, corporate bonds and equities.
-To give the macroeconomicand cash flow-based fundamentals a maximal chance of fitting asset price dynamics, we use, inter alia, monthly data on industrial production, which is helpful in identifying cyclical variation, and model fundamental and cash flow shocks (earnings for equities, loss rates for corporate bonds) using non-Gaussian distributions with time-varying second and higher order moments.
-Concretely, we use the Bad Environment-Good Environment (BEGE, henceforth) framework developed in Bekaert and Engstrom (2017), where shocks to key state variables are modeled as the sum of two centered gamma distributions with time-varying shape parameters.
+To develop the risk aversion measure in an internally consistent manner, we must solve for asset prices as a function of preferences, consumption growth, and cash flow dynamics.
+We use two prominent risky asset classes: corporate bonds and equities.
+To give the macroeconomic- and cash flow-based fundamentals a maximal chance of fitting asset price dynamics, we use, inter alia, monthly data on industrial production, which is helpful in identifying cyclical variation, and model fundamental and cash flow shocks (earnings for equities, loss rates for corporate bonds) using non-Gaussian distributions with time-varying second and higher-order moments.
+Concretely, we use the bad environment-good environment (BEGE) framework developed in Bekaert and Engstrom (2017), where shocks to key state variables are modeled as the sum of two centered gamma distributions with timevarying shape parameters.
 These shape parameters drive changes in "bad" ("good") volatility, associated with negative (positive) skewness, respectively.
 Despite the fact that the model accommodates state variables with time-varying non-Gaussian shocks, our formulation admits (quasi) closed-form solutions for asset prices within the affine class.
-Our modeling framework is quite different from the model in Bekaert and Engstrom (2017), which appends a simplified BEGE model for consumption growth to the non-linear price of risk model of Campbell and Cochrane (1999), preventing closed-form equilibrium solutions.
-Our modeling of macroeconomic uncertainty also delivers an uncertainty index as a by-product, contributing to a recent cottage industry for developing indices of macroeconomic uncertainty (e.g. Jurado, Ludvigson, and Ng (2015)).
+Our modeling framework is quite different from the model in Bekaert and Engstrom (2017), which appends a simplified BEGE model for consumption growth to the nonlinear price of risk model of Campbell and Cochrane (1999), preventing closed-form equilibrium solutions.
+Our modeling of macroeconomic uncertainty also delivers an uncertainty index as a byproduct, contributing to a recent cottage industry for developing indices of macroeconomic uncertainty (Jurado et al. 2015).